-the average of the best 5 yearly salary rates

-the number of years of service.
+2% x the average of the best 5 yearly salary rates x the number of years of service.

-Please consult the QPAT website (www.qpat-apeq.qc.ca) for answers to frequently asked questions concerning pensions.
+Please consult the QPAT website (www.qpat-apeq.qc.ca) under the pension section for answers to frequently asked questions concerning pensions.